Kaba Diawara: Return to France

-During the summer of 1999 Diawara returned to France and signed for Marseille.
+During the summer of 1999, Diawara returned to France and signed for Marseille.
 He stayed at Marseille for six months and in January 2000 he signed for club rival Paris St Germain with whom he played in the 2000 Coupe de la Ligue Final.

 Return to England

-In the summer of 2000 he was linked with a return to England with Premier League side Everton, however they re-signed Duncan Ferguson instead.
-However he did return to England when in August 2000 he joined Division One side Blackburn Rovers on loan.
-At Blackburn he scored his first and only goal in English football, in a League Cup tie with Rochdale.
-After his loan at Blackburn finished he then joined Premier League side West Ham United on loan for the rest of the 2000-01 season.
+In the summer of 2000, he was linked with a return to England with Premier League side Everton, however they re-signed Duncan Ferguson instead.
+However, he did return to England when in August 2000 he joined Division One side Blackburn Rovers on loan.
+At Blackburn, he scored his first and only goal in English football, in a League Cup tie with Rochdale.
+After his loan at Blackburn finished, he then joined Premier League side West Ham United on loan for the rest of the 2000-01 season.

 Later career

-After returning to Paris St Germain he had further loan spells at Racing de Ferrol and Nice.
+After returning to Paris St Germain, he had further loan spells at Racing Ferrol and Nice.

 In the 2006–07 season, he transferred to Süper Lig team Gaziantepspor.
 At Gaziantepspor he got little playing time.
-As such in January 2008 he signed a six-month contract with fellow Turkish side Ankaragücü.
+As such, in January 2008, he signed a six-month contract with fellow Turkish side Ankaragücü.
 In August 2008, he moved to Alki Larnaca of Cyprus.
 He was eventually released by Larnaca in December of that year.
-Diawara then signed for French side AC Arles-Avignon on a free transfer in 2009.
-At Avignon Diawara went on to bring an end to his playing days.
+Diawara then signed for French side Arles-Avignon on a free transfer in 2009.
+At Avignon, Diawara went on to bring an end to his playing days.